0rtis/jsafebox/README.md

 - [ ] Interactive shell

 ### Download
 **This project is still under development and file loss might occur.
-Make sure to have a backup of your files somewhere else !**
+Make sure to have a backup of your files !**

 You can download the lastest version of JSafe [here]()